 High Availability Mount Issues

-Issues that occur with High Availability Mounts are typically caused by connectivity or access permission issues.
+Issues with High Availability Mounts are typically caused by connectivity or access permission problems.

 Shared Storage Requirements

-All backends must have identical access to the same exact shared storage location.
-For example, if the Mount points to a folder named path/to/folder, using Read+Write access permissions, on the remote server then each backend must also point to path/to/folder and each must also have Read+Write access permissions.
+All backends must point to the same shared storage location with identical access permissions.
+For example, if the Mount points to a folder named path/to/folder on the remote server with Read+Write access, each backend must also point to path/to/folder with Read+Write access.

-You can use different connection methods for each backend but they must all point to the same exact folder location.
+Different backends can use different connection methods, as long as they all point to the same folder.
 This setup ensures that, during a failover, the secondary node can access the same files and folders as the primary node.

 Troubleshooting a Failed Status

-A Failed status for a backend can occur when connections to the remote server have failed.
+A backend enters Failed status when its connections to the remote server have failed.

-If the health check had previously showed a Healthy status then verify that the authentication credentials, the permissions of the authentication credentials, or the connection settings have not changed recently.
+If the backend was previously Healthy, verify that the authentication credentials, their permissions, or the connection settings have not changed recently.

 Troubleshooting a Desynced Status